 RULE #4: Types & Shadows confirm doctrine by exposing the tares of the enemy.

 NOTE: because of space the interpreted meanings of the types and shadow-types in this website may not contain all the different examples for each.
 Keep in mind though that some types and shadows-types will have more than one meaning as with the word Christian.
 This one word can be seen typed-out in the Bible as a rock, a tree, a bride, a harlot, a virgin, a cloud(s), etc. Thus the condensed interpretations that follow will be those most typically used for that word.
-This means you still have the responsibility "as always" to hear by the Spirit as to which type should be used for any particular passage, especially if that type is going to define the interpretation.
+This means you still have the responsibility as always to hear by the Spirit as to which type should be used for any particular passage, especially if that type is going to set forth the interpretation for a word.
 Additionally, the Holy Spirit might be speaking more meanings to you at different times for the same word; add those to your list of types or compile additional sheets to your study book.
-Now as always the best place to put them would be in your heart!
+As always the best place to put them would be in your heart.
 Finally, the listing of the types and shadows will be in alphabetical order.
 The words, interpretations, and verses marked in blue represent the shadow-types having futuristic prophetic meanings.
 Likewise words, interpretations, and verses marked in red will represent the shadows and or types having dual anti-type meanings.
 I suggest you down load this resource to have on hand as you study the Bible "Type & Shadow Intro."